-Mix together the vegetable stock and chopped garlic in a 9x12-inch baking dish.
+Mix together the vegetable stock, garlic, lemongrass, and kaffir lime leaves, if using, in a 9x12-inch baking dish.

 Heat 1 teaspoon of oil in a large fry pan over medium-high heat.
 Gently place the cauliflower steaks in the pan.
 Let it cook for about 4 to 6 minutes on each side.
 You want to get it golden brown.
 Don’t fuss with it too much, or it will fall apart.